neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 3.6 Don't trust: verify

 Click on `View on Solana Explorer` and confirm on SolScan that the tokens have been moved.
-In this case, 30 NEON was transferred out of the origin wallet.
+In this case, 30 NEON were transferred out of the Solana wallet.

 <div className='neon-img-box-600' style={{textAlign: 'center'}}>